If you have any questions relating to the Respiratory stream lung function tests please read the FAQs below or call us on 1800 985 899.

 I am unwell, can I participate in the Respiratory Stream or Cardiovascular Stream testing?

-You can participate in the Respiratory and Cardiovascular Streams if you took part in the Hazelwood Health Study Adult Survey and if you have been selected for the Respiratory or Cardiovascular Stream.
-If you have been selected you will receive an invitation letter mailed to the address that you provided in the Adult Survey.
-If you are not sure, you can call the researchers on 1800 985 899 to find out if you have been selected.
+You can participate in the Respiratory and Cardiovascular Streams if you took part in the Hazelwood Health Study Adult Survey and if you were selected for the Respiratory or Cardiovascular Stream.
+If you were selected you would have received an invitation letter mailed to the address that you provided in the Adult Survey.

 If you are unwell you should seek assistance from your local health service provider or general practitioner (GP).